Conditions are perfect for investment in industrial automation, but manufacturers need to be agile and swift in their decision-making and execution.

 While the growing ubiquity of robots is leaving many spellbound, for others it may feel less exciting, leaving them wondering if there’s a shorter-than-expected shelf-life attached to what they do for a living.

 In the industrial space, robots are shedding their cages, where they have toiled for decades, now enlisted to collaborate shoulder-to-shoulder with their human co-workers.
 They’re working on dangerous and onerous industrial tasks, while also carrying out other tasks of great dexterity and precision such as soldering microchips.
 As robots take on more, and promise more—and as adoption costs continue to decline—a wealth of options for manufacturers are opening that did not exist even a few years ago.

-Despite the excitement over the dawning age of robotics, some adoption programs fall very short of expectation–or outright fail.
-Here are six fronts new and seasoned robotics adopters would do well to consider before committing investments and time.
+Despite the excitement over the dawning age of robotics, some adoption programs fall very short of expectation—or fail outright.
+Here are six steps to automation that new and seasoned robotics adopters should consider before committing investments and time.

 Tel: +1 (312) 298 2257

 Tel: +1 (617) 530 5054